3 Fixes for Dusty Blinds

 There are a variety of ways to clean vinyl blinds, but if yours are intensely plagued by stains, dust, or grease—especially if they hang in the kitchen—you might want to try giving them a bath.
 Fill the tub with warm, soapy water, and let the blinds soak in the solution for a few minutes.
 Next, go over each each slat with a sponge.
 Rinse with water to remove any lingering residue, and hang them from the shower rod to dry.

-For in-between cleanings, try this no-water-needed solution: Quickly run a dry rubber sponge over the slats to pick up loose dust particles—that’s it!
+For in-between cleanings, try this no-water-needed solution: Reach for a rubber or silicone sponge (view example on Amazon) and without moistening it, run the sponge over the slats to pick up loose dust particles—that’s it!
 Keep a clothespin nearby so that when you have to step away, you can clamp the pin on the last slat you worked on so you don’t forget where you left off.
 Once your blinds are spick-and-span, tilt them open to let your dust-free surfaces gleam in the sunlight.